windkh/node-red-contrib-telegrambot/README.md

 - contact - content is the contact information object Note that media groups are received not as group, but as separate messages of type photo and video.

-The following types indicate changes in the group or channel itself.
+The following types indicate changes in the group or channel itself:
 - new_chat_title - content is the new chat title
 - new_chat_photo - content is the file_id (see photo)
 - new_chat_members - content is an array of new chat members